erazlogo/obsidian-history-vault/readme.md

 ## Some features available in this vault:

-Import your annotations from Zotero via Zotero Integration, including Zotero item metadata and predefined template for working with notes:
+Import your annotations from Zotero with [Zotero Integration](https://github.com/mgmeyers/obsidian-zotero-integration).
+The imported "literature note" (in Obsidian-speak) includes Zotero item metadata and a predefined template for working with notes:

 ![Alt Text](https://publish-01.obsidian.md/access/36bec6aea73b5930cec9761dd7c60012/00%20meta/attachments/imported%20note.png)

-Extract an annotation as an atomic "research note" from your imported annotations file (i.e. from your "literature note," in Obsidian-speak), with all source information and the template for the note included, and with a link to the new note placed in your original annotations file.
-Includes a prompt for setting new note title:
+Extract an annotation as an atomic "research note" from your literature note (imported annotations file), using [Templater](https://github.com/SilentVoid13/Templater).
+The new note will include all source information and the template for working with notes.
+The script includes a prompt for setting new note title and places a link to the new note in your original annotations file.

 ![Alt Text](https://publish-01.obsidian.md/access/36bec6aea73b5930cec9761dd7c60012/00%20meta/attachments/extract%20research%20note.gif)

-Search and sort your research notes (atomic literature notes) by field dynamically.
-This works for regular literature notes as well:
+Search and sort your research notes (atomic literature notes) by fields dynamically, with [Dataview](https://github.com/blacksmithgu/obsidian-dataview).
+This search works for regular literature notes as well.

 ![Alt Text](https://publish-01.obsidian.md/access/36bec6aea73b5930cec9761dd7c60012/00%20meta/attachments/search%20research%20notes.gif)